- Consolidate three dispatch centers into a single operation

 - Improved audio quality – 64K uncompressed

-- Issue-free operation since installation
+- Established issue-free operation since installation

 - Enabled dispatchers across all locations to hear and coordinate the entire county

 "The installation of the TC Communications JumboSwitch allowed the telecommunicators to more efficiently handle the radio communications during a severe winter storm in Henry County, II.
 By having the radio resources available to all dispatchers, no matter which facility they were at, helped by allowing them to hear and coordinate the entire county.
-During the storm, the Comm centers were extremely busy and knowing what was going on throughout the entire county made the situation much more manageable."
+During the storm, the comm centers were extremely busy and knowing what was going on throughout the entire county made the situation much more manageable."

 - Lyle Little